Why Are Police Lights Red and Blue

 The reason for this is visibility, and because flashing police lights tend to be harder to ignore.
 Imagine that you’re trying to sleep at night, and there’s a light outside your window that is just a steady beam.
 It’d be annoying, but you could probably cope with it.
 However, if that emergency vehicle light was flashing, you’d likely find it much harder to ignore.

 It is worth noting that the exact color of police lights tends to vary by state, but for the most part, red and blue are the norm.
-As outlined above, red and blue flashing lights have a number of benefits that help to alert other road users of the presence of a police vehicle, which in turn makes the roads safer for everyone else to use.
+As outlined above, red and blue flashing lights, when used with a cop siren have a number of benefits that help to alert other road users of the presence of a police vehicle, which in turn makes the roads safer for everyone else to use.